birgernass/jsctl/README.md

-  is-active          See if active is-enabled         See if enabled is-failed          See if failed list               List service files list-dependencies  Reload a service reload             Reload a service reload-or-restart  Reload or restart service remove             Remove a service file
+  is-active          See if active is-enabled         See if enabled is-failed          See if failed list               List services list-dependencies  List service dependencies reload             Reload a service reload-or-restart  Reload or restart service remove             Remove a service file